sudoyashi/Joshis-Garage/_posts/2022-05-15-carbconversion.markdown

 Check your throttle cable and other mechanical linkages.
 Pull your cable to make sure there is no binding across the throttle range.
 If you have a sticky throttle, you'll have a bad day.

-## 7. First drive to the gas station
+## 7. First start

-If everything passed and you have no leaks, start and drive the car.
+If everything passed and you have no leaks, start the car.

 FINALLY.